harikolavasi/LendingClubCaseStudy/README.md

 ## Contact
-Created by @harinatha-r and @harikolavasi - feel free to contact me!
+Created by @harinatha-r and @harikolavasi - feel free to contact us!

 <!-- Optional -->